Deep Learning for Hate Speech Detection: A Comparative Study: Experimental Results Analysis

 \textbf{Results in Scenario 3}.
 Here the models are trained on the TSA dataset and evaluated on the other two datasets.
 The results are shown in Table \ref{crossd-TSA}.

-When the testing is performed on the Davidson dataset, transformer embeddings are quite better than Glove models.
-Small Bert with CNN can obtain macro $F_1$ score of 0.61, followed by its combination with MLP at 0.60.
-Glove models obtain the least accuracy at 0.45/0.43.
-In terms of weighted average score, Small BERT with CNN is still the best performer, achieving an $F_1$ score of 0.73, followed by Small BERT with MLP that obtains a score of 0.72.
-Electra is the second best with accuracy ranging in 0.70 and 0.71.
-Glove lags behind with accuracy at 0.61/0.62.
+When the testing is performed on the Davidson dataset, transformer embeddings are better than Glove models.
+Small BERT with CNN can obtain a macro $F_1$ score of 0.61, followed by its combination with MLP at 0.60.
+Glove models obtain a precision of 0.45/0.43.
+In terms of weighted average score, Small BERT with CNN is still the best performer, achieving a weighted average $F_1$ score of 0.73, followed by Small BERT with MLP that obtains a score of 0.72.
+ELECTRA is the second best with $F_1$ score ranging in 0.70 and 0.71.
+Glove lags behind with $F_1$ score at 0.61/0.62.

-In case of the Founta data, the pattern in accuracy is similar to that in Scenario 1.
+In case of the Founta data, the pattern in prediction is similar to that in Scenario 1.
 The best performance here is only 0.47 in macro $F_1$ score and 0.54 in weighted average $F_1$ score, both of which are achieved by Small BERT-based MLP models.
-Glove-based models obtain quite comparative performance to the transformers-based models in this case.
+Glove-based models obtain comparative performance to the transformers-based models in this case.

 When the testing is performed on TSA dataset, the results get much better across the models, as they are trained on the TSA training data.
-For the macro average measure, the highest accuracy is shared between Small Bert and Electra with accuracy ranging between 0.86 t0 0.88.
-Glove provides the best accuracy of 0.75 in combination with MLP.
-For the weighted average measure, the highest accuracy is also achieved by transformer embeddings-based models, with the performance between 0.96-0.97.
-Glove models come next with the accuracy of 0.90 and 0.94 with CNN and MLP, respectively.
+For the macro average measure, the highest performance is shared between Small BERT and ELECTRA with $F_1$ score ranging between 0.86 to 0.88.
+Glove provides the best performance with an $F_1$ score of 0.75 in combination with MLP.
+For the weighted average measure, the highest performance is also achieved by transformer embeddings-based models, with the averaged $F_1$ score between 0.96-0.97.
+Glove models come next with the $F_1$ score of 0.90 and 0.94 with CNN and MLP, respectively.